Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Transfer matrix

 The numerical results for the TM spectrum can be found in a spreadsheet accompanying this article.
 The accuracy of the central charge prediction and of the scaling dimensions up to $\Delta=3\oneeighth$ is summarized in \cref{tab:TMerrors}.
 These errors can be compared with the errors for the scaling dimensions of quasiprimaries determined from the eigenvalues from the RG map Jacobians, \cref{tab:Jac-errors}.

 The errors displayed in \cref{tab:TMerrors} for $\mathcal{R}$ and $\mathcal{R}^{\circ}$ are comparable.
 We do not see a significant improvement of scaling dimensions in the $\mathcal{R}^{\circ}$ case, even though for these results we used a better fixed point approximation $A_{(m_*)}$ found by the Newton method.
 In fact, some scaling dimensions in the $\mathcal{R}^{\circ}$ case are even slightly worse than in the $\mathcal{R}$ case.
 Our Newton method for the rotating algorithm began with a tensor $A_{(0)}$ which is found using the shooting method with $\Delta t \sim 10^{-10}$ and whose accuracy $\delta \sim 3 \times 10^{-3}$ is rather poor.
 We additionally computed the scaling dimensions using TM for this less accurate fixed point approximation $A_{(0)}$.
 The result can be found in the spreadsheet accompanying this article.
 A comparison of TM results for $A_{(0)}$ and $A_{(m_*)}$ showed that the scaling dimensions precision for $A_{(m_*)}$ is only slightly better for scaling dimensions in \cref{tab:TMerrors} in the direct TM case.
 In the crossed TM case, some scaling dimensions for $A_{(m_*)}$ have slightly larger errors than those for $A_{(0)}$, but they are still comparable in general.
-The small changes in precision and the lack of a clear improvement for all scaling dimensions when using a better fixed point tensor in these tests suggest that the TM method is not particularly sensitive to the precision of the fixed point approximation at least for the bond dimension $\chi=30$.
-This may be due to the error being dominated by finite bond dimension effects.
-It is still possible, that for larger bond dimensions the precision of the fixed point tensor approximation will play a more noticeable role.

 As mentioned, the number of states and the partially available spin information agrees between the TM and the CFT for all cases shown in \cref{tab:TMerrors}.
 Let us give a couple of examples.
 CFT predicts 6 $\mathbb{Z}_2$-odd local operators of $\Delta=3\oneeighth$, of spins \beq \ell = \pm 3,\pm1,\pm 3. \eeq The $r=2$ direct TM applied to the approximate fixed point of $\mathcal{R}^\circ$ has exactly 6 eigenvalues in the range of interest, of scaling dimensions \beq 3.0689, 3.0791, 3.1392, 3.1397, 3.1507, 3.1591\qquad(\text{maximal deviation 1.80\%}) \eeq and their spin mod 2 extracted from the $\mathcal{T}$ eigenvalue are $1,1,1,1,1,1$, as it should be.